 I can hear some of my friends and family members asking, “Why would you want to do laundry on vacation?”
 I know, I know.
 It sounds dreadful, but there might be a few reasons to choose to do laundry while traveling.
 Here’s why!

 First of all, it isn’t actually that bad.
 Especially if you choose option #4, which may be the best way to do laundry while traveling.
-Second, if you prefer traveling light, whether to avoid lugging around heavy suitcases or to save money on those checked bag fees, you may want to consider doing laundry while traveling.
+Second, if you prefer traveling light, whether to avoid lugging around heavy suitcases or to save money on those checked bag fees, you may want to consider washing clothes while on the road.

 Buddy and I are a carry-on only family, with one exception.
 And that exception is when Buddy flies solo as an unaccompanied minor.
 Other than that, we only pack what we carry with us.
 And when we travel overseas, we do not bring luggage with wheels (hello cobblestone!).
 We only carry backpacks.
 This means that we are limited space in our luggage to pack lots of clothes that we frequently do laundry while traveling.